Visitors are nosey — As soon as they hit your site ... Guess what? They zero in on your “About us” information or “About me” page.

 You see, a great story operates on two levels:

-- The moral level — a story that shows the (typically) positive moral development of the main hero (you).
+- A story that shows the (typically) positive moral development of the main hero (you).

 So tell us how your journey shaped you as a human being and your brand.